-LASIK Surgery: Have You Considered Permanent Vision Correction as a Prep?
+LASIK Surgery: Permanent Vision Correction as a Prep

 In an everyday situation, poor vision is just an inconvenience.
 The modern world has provided us with lots of easy solutions: glasses and contact lenses are readily available.
 Personally, I have required vision correction since I was 7 years old.
 I can barely remember a time when reaching for my glasses was not the first thing I did each morning.

-In a disaster scenario, though, bad vision could be a terrible handicap.
+In a disaster scenario, bad vision could be an incredibly dangerous handicap.
 What if something happened to your glasses?
-What if you lost a contact or had no solution to rinse them?
+What if you lost a contact lens or had no solution to rinse them?
 Would you be able to function without vision correction?
 Have you ever stopped to consider how impaired you’d be?
 Could you shoot, evade, hunt, or defend yourself?
 How would you ever replace these items?

-I coughed up the most money I’ve ever spent on a prep this Christmas and had Lasik surgery.
-For the first time since kindergarten, my vision is 20/20.
+I coughed up the most money I’ve ever spent on a prep in 2014 and had Lasik surgery.
+For the first time since kindergarten, my vision was better than 20/20.
 It’s the best money I’ve ever spent.
-Not a morning has begun since the surgery during which I don’t feel around for my glasses, stop and realize I don’t need them, then start the day with a smile.
+I had been wearing vision correction since the age of 7 and it took me a full year after the surgery to stop feeling around for my glasses on the nightstand.